Effect of Off-diagonal NSI Parameters on Entanglement Measurements in Neutrino Oscillations: Results

 From Eq. \ref{dis}, it is evident that $P_{\mu \mu}$ depends mainly on the NSI parameter $\epsilon_{\mu \tau}$, and is unaffected by $\epsilon_{e \mu}$ and $\epsilon_{e \tau}$.
 Hence, to investigate the influence of $\epsilon_{e \mu}$ and $\epsilon_{e \tau}$, one should primarily focus on the appearance probability $P_{\mu e}$, while the impact of $\epsilon_{\mu \tau}$ is most effectively studied through the disappearance probability $P_{\mu \mu}$.

 Let's first focus on the effect of NSI parameters on the appearance channel.
 Fig. \ref{fig1} shows the appearance probability with respect to neutrino energy for different scenarios.
 Left (middle) panel shows the dependency of $\epsilon_{e \mu} ~(\epsilon_{e \tau})$ on $P_{\mu e}$ whereas right panel depicts the effect of $\epsilon_{\mu \tau}$.
 In generating these plots, we use the values of standard oscillation parameters from Table \ref{del1}.
 For NSI parameters, we take the values from Table \ref{nsi}.
-The specific values of the off-diagonal NSI parameters $\epsilon_{\alpha \beta}$ and their associated phases $\phi_{\alpha \beta}$ considered in Table \ref{nsi} are motivated by their potential to resolve the observed tension between the NO$\nu$A and T2K experimental results in the measurement of the leptonic CP-violating phase $\delta_{\rm CP}$ and the atmospheric mixing angle $\theta_{23}$ \cite{Chatterjee:2020kkm,Denton:2020uda}.
-In this analysis, we focus solely on the off-diagonal NSI parameters $\epsilon_{\alpha\beta}$ ($\alpha \neq \beta$), incorporating their associated complex phases $\phi_{\alpha\beta}$ one at a time.
+The specific values of the off-diagonal NSI parameters $ \left | \epsilon_{\alpha \beta}\right |$ and their associated phases $\phi_{\alpha \beta}$ considered in Table \ref{nsi} are motivated by their potential to resolve the observed tension between the NO$\nu$A and T2K experimental results in the measurement of the leptonic CP-violating phase $\delta_{\rm CP}$ and the atmospheric mixing angle $\theta_{23}$ \cite{Chatterjee:2020kkm,Denton:2020uda}.\\ In this analysis, we focus solely on the off-diagonal NSI parameters $\left |\epsilon_{\alpha \beta} \right |$ ($\alpha \neq \beta$), incorporating their associated complex phases $\phi_{\alpha\beta}$.
+To simplify the discussion, we consider one NSI parameter at a time.
 This allows us to examine the distinct effects of each off-diagonal NSI term on the oscillation probabilities.
-We explore three cases for each off diagonal NSI parameters $\epsilon_{\alpha \beta} (\phi_{\alpha \beta})$: (i) the standard oscillation scenario (SO) (ii) NSI with a vanishing complex phase $(\phi_{\alpha\beta}=0)$, and (iii) NSI with a non-zero complex phase $(\phi_{\alpha\beta} \neq 0)$.
-In each panel of Fig.~\ref{fig1}, the red curve represents the standard oscillation (SO) scenario, while the green curve corresponds to the case with $\epsilon_{\alpha \beta}$ included.
-The blue curve illustrates the effect when both $\epsilon_{\alpha \beta}$ and its associated phase $\phi_{\alpha\beta}$ are taken into account.
-The shaded region corresponds to the DUNE $\nu_{\mu}$ neutrino flux in arbitrary units.
+We explore three cases for each off diagonal NSI parameters $\epsilon_{\alpha \beta}$: (i) the standard oscillation scenario (SO) (ii) NSI with a vanishing complex phase $(\phi_{\alpha\beta}=0)$, and (iii) NSI with a non-zero complex phase $(\phi_{\alpha\beta} \neq 0)$.
+In each panel of Fig.~\ref{fig1}, the red curve represents the standard oscillation (SO) scenario, while the green curve corresponds to the case with $\left |\epsilon_{\alpha \beta} \right |$ included.
+The blue curve illustrates the effect when both $\left |\epsilon_{\alpha \beta} \right |$ and its associated phase $\phi_{\alpha\beta}$ are taken into account.
+The shaded region corresponds to the DUNE $\nu_{\mu}$ neutrino flux in arbitrary units. \\ The left-most panel of the upper row in Fig. \ref{fig1} displays the effect of the NSI parameter $\epsilon_{e\mu}$ on the appearance probability when we take $\delta_{CP}=212^{\circ}$.
+From the plot, it is observed that the green curve exhibits a higher amplitude than the red curve.
+In contrast, the blue curve shows a reduced amplitude compared to the red one.
+This variation in amplitudes can be understood by examining the modified expression for $P_{\mu e}$ in the presence of NSI.
+Considering only $\left|\epsilon_{e \mu}\right|$ and $\phi_{e \mu}$ (with $\left|\epsilon_{e \tau}\right|,$ and $\phi_{e \tau}=0$), the appearance probability can be expanded, and the individual contributions are explicitly displayed in Fig. \ref{fig21} for a clearer understanding of the results in Fig.~\ref{fig1}.
+Similarly, to further interpret the features of Fig.~\ref{fig1}, we analyze the case with only $\left|\epsilon_{e \tau}\right|$ and $\phi_{e \tau}$ (with $\left|\epsilon_{e \mu}\right|,$ and $\phi_{e \mu}=0$), which is presented in Fig. \ref{fig31}.